Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

-These empirical findings are hard to rationalize in the context of current models of shock propagation in production networks.
-For this reason, I study a production network model where firms hold inventories.
-I build this framework for two reasons.
-First, formalizing the problem allows me to shed light on the key features of the network and of the inventory problem that leads to upstream amplification vs. dissipation of final demand shocks.
-Second, the model provides an estimating equation, which allows me to test the key mechanism directly and compute counterfactuals.
+Contrary to my finding on the \textit{bullwhip effect}, current models of shock propagation in production networks typically predict decreasing responsiveness as shocks travel in the network.
+To address this, I study a tractable production network model where firms hold inventories.
+I build this framework with three goals.
+First, it allows me to shed light on the key features of the network and of the inventory problem that lead to upstream amplification vs. dissipation of final demand shocks.
+Second, the model provides an estimating equation, which allows me to test the key mechanism directly.
+Third, through counterfactuals, I can separate the effects of changes in the structure of supply chains and rising inventories on volatility.

+I build my theoretical analysis in three steps.
+First, I study a vertical supply chain with a general inventory policy to isolate the role of inventories.
+Next, I specify an inventory problem and consider a general network with only one source of fluctuations to highlight the role of the network structure.
+Finally, I allow for many shocks to study the combination of inventories, network structure and diversification forces.
+I describe each step in more detail.

-I establish a general result in vertically integrated supply chains: procyclical inventory adjustment is a sufficient condition for upstream amplification of final demand shocks.
-Secondly, in the empirically relevant case in which more upstream firms have more procyclical inventory policies, the extent of amplification increases in upstreamness.
-While this result is rather general in terms of the inventory policy implemented by firms, it is derived in the context of a very specific network structure, and it is hard to establish its quantitative implications.
-To make further headway in the analysis of amplification in a general network, I extend the model by including labour, allowing for a more general production structure and specifying the inventory problem.
+I start the analysis by establishing a general result in vertically integrated supply chains: procyclical inventory adjustment is a sufficient condition for upstream amplification of final demand shocks.
+Intuitively, firms respond to changes in demand more than 1-for-1 as they increase production to meet higher demand and update their inventory stocks in the same direction.
+In a supply chain, this implies that firms \textit{pass along} magnified fluctuations.
+Second, when more upstream firms have more procyclical inventory policies, as in the data, amplification increases in upstreamness.
+Taken together, these imply that procyclical inventories can rationalize the increasing and convex relation between elasticities and upstreamness I find in the data.
+While this result is general in terms of the inventory policy implemented by firms, it is derived in the context of a specific network structure, and it is hard to establish its quantitative implications.
+In particular, such a network cannot account for the diversification forces that might allow shocks to dissipate upstream.
+To make further headway in the analysis for general networks, I extend the model by studying a general production network structure and specifying the inventory problem.